By Jay Ellis (as told to the Story Team)

 My arrest in Mexico was the first time I’d been in trouble with the with law, and I got a federal offense of trafficking across federal lines on my record.
 I was on probation and being drug tested three times a week.
 There are no drugs you can do that are out of your system within three days.
 I was like, What am I gonna do?
 So I started drinking like a fish and piling on the DWI’s.
 I got four DWI’s in three years, despite the fact that I didn’t have a driver’s license.

-By the time I turned 29, I’d been working for drug dealers for 10 years.
-All I did was collect money; large amounts of money—like $500,000 or more.
+By the time I turned 29, I’d been working for an organization for 10 years collecting money; large amounts of money—like $500,000 or more.
 It’s an ugly world where nobody plays nice, and that’s the life I lived to support my habit.

 Even in all that ugliness, I never once asked God for help.
 I’d been run over twice, stabbed seven times, had my face crushed with a baseball bat, and I lost count of how many times I got shot at.
 I was even thrown out of a moving car on I-45.
 That one hurt.
 That hurt bad.
 But I never asked God, “God, would you just help me get through this?”
 I never had those prayers.
 I still thought it was all me getting through all this, and that I could make it happen.